Fantasia (franchise): Sorcerer's Hat

-Sorcerer's Hat was the icon of Disney's Hollywood Studios, the third of four theme parks built at the Walt Disney World Resort in Bay Lake, Florida.
+Sorcerer's Hat was the icon of Disney's Hollywood Studios, the third of four theme parks built at Walt Disney World in Bay Lake, Florida.
 Mickey Mouse's gloved hand and ears underneath the hat are visible emerging from the ground.
 With its opening on September 28, 2001, it replaced the Earful Tower as the park's icon in marketing material.
-In October 2014, Disney confirmed that the structure will be removed by early 2015.
+In October 2014, Disney confirmed that the structure would be removed by early 2015.
 The structure's removal began on January 7, 2015.

 Video games

 Sorcerer's Apprentice (Atari)

-In 1983, Atari released a game called Sorcerer's Apprentice for the Atari 2600, based on that segment of Fantasia.
+In 1983, Atari released a game called Sorcerer's Apprentice for the Atari 2600, based on the eponymous segment of Fantasia.
 The player, as Mickey Mouse, must collect falling stars and comets which will prevent the army of marching brooms from flooding Yen Sid's cavern.

 Fantasia (Sega)

 In 1991, a side-scrolling Fantasia video game developed by Infogrames was released for the Sega Mega Drive/Genesis system.
 The player controls Mickey Mouse, who must find missing musical notes scattered across four elemental worlds based upon the film's segments.